 The 8-wedge Kaleidoscope quilt block is designed by Kristin Gassaway and Mari Martin, and it’s made especially for Connecting Threads.
 Look for your own wonderful fabric to add personal touch, and you can spice up your home decor.
 The design depicts an image of an eye of a storm as an attention-getter.
 By combining diagonal cut cloths will create a mesmerizing kaleidoscope, though tricky to make it will be so worth it!

-This Majestic two-way kaleidoscope quilt pattern boasts itself to be majestically fun to make.
+This Majestic two-way kaleidoscope quilt pattern designed by Lab Fabrics, boasts itself to be majestically fun to make.
 Piecing diagonal fabrics is a way to go in creating kaleidoscope blocks.
 By doing so even looking at the kaleidoscope you will feel sucked at its swirling vortex.
 It strategically uses the light and dark tones of color to make it look classic and regal.
 When finished piecing the blocks, the quilt size is 31 inches x 41 inches.

 Set in a border around, it looks like you have framed a world-renowned piece of art in a quilt.
 Designed by Donna Jordan for Jordan Fabrics, the hexagon kaleidoscope looks like flowers in full bloom.
 The trick is to piece a total of six triangles to form a hexagon and if you get the trick it will be a child’s play quilting the rest of the piece.
 Finished size 58 inches x 72 inches.